philips-labs/terraform-aws-github-runner/examples/default/README.md

-# Action runners deployment default example
+# Amazon Linux X64 (default)

 This module shows how to create GitHub action runners.
 Lambda release will be downloaded from GitHub.

 ## Usages

-Steps for the full setup, such as creating a GitHub app can be found in the root module's [README](../../README.md).
+Steps for the full setup, such as creating a GitHub app can be found in the root module's [README](https://github.com/philips-labs/terraform-aws-github-runner).
 First download the Lambda releases from GitHub.
 Alternatively you can build the lambdas locally with Node or Docker, there is a simple build script in `<root>/.ci/build.sh`.
 In the `main.tf` you can simply remove the location of the lambda zip files, the default location will work in this case.

-> Ensure you have set the version in `lambdas-download/main.tf` for running the example.
+> The default example assumes local built lambda's available.
+Ensure you have built the lambda's.
+Alternativly you can downlowd the lambda's.
 The version needs to be set to a GitHub release version, see https://github.com/philips-labs/terraform-aws-github-runner/releases

 ```bash
 cd ../lambdas-download